codeconscious/duplicate-tag-finder/README.md

 # Audio Tag Tools

-This small command line application can do two tasks:
+This small command line application can do three tasks:
-1. Cache metadata tags in supported audio files within a directory to a local library file
+1. Cache metadata tags from audio files
-2. Parse that tag library and report likely duplicate files, excluding any specified exceptions
+2. Report likely duplicate files based on their tags
+3. Export a list of artists with their most common genres

-I originally created this tool to practice with F# [JSON type providers](https://fsprojects.github.io/FSharp.Data/library/JsonProvider.html), but it resolved a small pain point for me as well.
+I originally created this tool to practice with F# [JSON type providers](https://fsprojects.github.io/FSharp.Data/library/JsonProvider.html), but it resolves a couple of small pain points for me as well.

 # Requirements